EpicEric/yazip-motivation/README.md

 ## How can I help?

 - By reviewing the YAZip specification. _//TODO: Create a YAZip specification_
-- By improving the official implementations of the YAZip encoder.
+- By improving the official implementations of the YAZip encoder. _//TODO: Create an official implementation_
 - By creating new implementations of the YAZip encoder in other languages.
 - By updating open-source YAML parser libraries that do not conform to YAML 1.2 yet.
 - By implementing the YAZip encoder on your favorite open-source projects.